semgrep/semgrep-docs/docs/release-notes/october-2024.md

 ## 🔐 Semgrep Secrets

-- `semgrep ci` output now includes a list of all secrets rules which generated at least one blocking finding, consistent with Semgrep Code behavior.
+- `semgrep ci` output now includes a list of all Secrets rules which generated at least one blocking finding.
+This behavior is consistent with that of Semgrep Code.

 ## 📝 Documentation and knowledge base